How to Tackle The Top Three Risks in the Energy Industry

-The energy industry, like many others, is coming to terms with the fact that risks are interdependent.
+The energy industry, like many others such as the insurance industry, is coming to terms with the fact that risks are interdependent.
 If risks are intertwined, then it can only follow that departments must also be intertwined, and must work together to protect their organization and prevent risks from blooming into disaster through an integrated approach.

 Steven is a recognized thought leader in risk management, CEO and Founder of LogicManager, and author of the RIMS Risk Maturity Model.
 Minsky’s prescient leadership guided his customers to success through the 2007 recession, the associated TARP bail-outs as well as the H1N1 pandemic of 2009.
 Follow him on Twitter at @SteveMinsky

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.